Call Us

 Priory offers private autism assessments for children and adults who are showing signs of autism, with waiting times that are significantly shorter than the national average.

-Our autism assessments are conducted by either a qualified psychiatrist, psychologist or therapist, all of whom are experts, and specifically trained in the field of autism diagnosis and support.
+Our autism assessments are conducted by one of our qualified professionals, all of whom are experts, and specifically trained in the field of autism diagnosis and support.

 Following the autism assessment, we’ll provide you with a comprehensive outcome report, based on NHS and National Institute for Health and Care Excellence (NICE) standards.
 The entire end-to-end process for our private autism assessment usually takes between 4 to 6 weeks.